California Golden Bears Logo

 2017 – today

 In 2017, the yellow shadows around the letters were removed.
-Only the blue lettering “Cal,” which is an acronym for the full name of the university and its teams, remained.
+Only the blue lettering “Cal,” an acronym for the university’s full name and its teams, remained.
 The designers kept the calligraphic style, featuring elegant curves and swirls.

 Font and Colors